-Data Centers For Dummies: Security and Reliability
+Data Centres For Dummies: Security and Reliability

-Basis Bay has a minimum N+1 redundancy standard for every piece of its ventilation and air conditioning equipment, and many of our Basis Bay data centers offer N+2 redundancy for chillers and thermal energy storage.
+Basis Bay has a minimum N+1 redundancy standard for every piece of its ventilation and air conditioning equipment, and many of our Basis Bay data centres offer N+2 redundancy for chillers and thermal energy storage.
 It’s a lot of backup for a lot of equipment, including 750-ton centrifugal chillers, condenser pumps and cooling towers.
 But when we guarantee cooling and power, we do mean it.

 Uptime: Yes, it’s an obvious word mash for the times when our customers’ servers are up and running.
 But it’s also a critical industry metric of reliability, and our uptime leads the way.
-Say, for example, that a data center provider boasts of a 99.9 percent uptime rate.
+Say, for example, that a data centre provider boasts of a 99.9 percent uptime rate.
 It sounds good, but that amounts to a forehead-sweat-worthy 8 hours and 45 minutes of downtime per year.
 Basis Bay boasted a 99.999 uptime rate in 2012, which equaled about 5 minutes and 15 seconds of downtime, or 6.05 seconds per week.
 That’s barely enough time for a decent sneeze.

-Basis Bay also uses distinctive blue-colored lights in our Basis Bay data centers because they generate the least heat in the visible light spectrum and help keep things cool.
-This choice can give our colocation areas a bit of nightclub vibe, though there are only scattered reports of dancing.
+Basis Bay also uses distinctive blue-colored lights in our Basis Bay data centres because they generate the least heat in the visible light spectrum and help keep things cool.
+This choice can give our colocation areas a bit of a nightclub vibe, though there are only scattered reports of dancing.

 To us, the overhead trays make the cables easier to install and manage.
 And the overhead cable trays are more secure because all the cables are visible and monitored by a closed-circuit television system.
 It’s better TV than one might think, but not by much.

 They also determine whether the hand is live (let’s not dwell on the alternative), and if it has a temperature of at least 96 degrees Fahrenheit.
 Customers who want to visit their cages, where their servers and other equipment are kept, must be cleared through a BMR four times during the extensive, five-layer security process.
 Bottom line: No live hand, no service.